 Symptoms of hypoglycemia are treated by consuming sugar in any form.

-Doses of drugs that cause hypoglycemia may need to be decreased.
+Doses of medications that cause hypoglycemia may need to be decreased.

 Very low levels of glucose in the blood may interfere with the function of certain organ systems.
 The brain is particularly sensitive to low glucose levels because sugar is the brain's major energy source.
 To prevent glucose levels in the blood from falling too far below their usual range, the brain responds by stimulating the